stirtingale/Alfred---Toggle-Function-Keys-On-Of/README.md

 Did you just figure out that your $6k Mac Pro ships with a silver and black Magic Keyboard that somehow doesn't have a function key to enable you toggle between OS functions and number function keys.

 Bind this to whatever you want a you are sorted.

+## Requirements

+If prompted ensure you have allowed the script the correct permissions under System Preferences > Privacy & Security > Accessiblity.